JorgePinilla/BaseballApp/README.md

 ## Running App

-- Open folder "BaseballAppWebAPI" in visual studio and run `dotnet build` to build the WebAPI.
+- Open folder "BaseballAppWebAPI" in visual studio code and run `dotnet build` to build the WebAPI.
 Once it builds successfully, run the command `dotnet run`.
 The WebAPI will take 2 - 3 minutes to initialize(seed) the database.

 NOTE: If you do come across any errors during the database seeding process, you can use the attached data files to populate the tables.
 Seeding is only done if either Person, Team or Roster tables are empty.